Pardon me, there’s something green in your teeth

-I was standing in line at an event with my husband and children.
-We were chatting as we waited.
-A man and two women were also chatting behind us when I suddenly noticed a BUG crawling on the mans shoulder.
+I was standing in line with my husband at a social event.
+A man and two women were chatting behind us when I suddenly noticed a BUG crawling on the mans shoulder.
 On the freak out scale it was not a HUGE bug.
 Just the same, I got the mans attention by announcing the presence of the creature while giving it a quick flick.

-On the long drive home from the event we attended, we decided to take a scenic route.
+On the long drive home from the event, we decided to take a scenic route.
 Driving back roads that my husband had not driven for decades, and I don’t think I’d ever been on, we enjoyed the absence of traffic.
 We passed numerous wheat fields, occasional farmhouses, and made only minor detours to take in scenic sites that held some historical significance.

 Continuing on an old two lane highway, we came upon a slow-moving truck that was towing a car.
 Although the road seemed otherwise barren, we slowly followed the traveler up a hill where a lack of visibility restricted passing.
 No sooner did we crest the hill then the truck driver gave a friendly wave to assure us it was clear to pass.
 As we returned his wave, I commented how much I’d always appreciated the kindness of country drivers.

 Many more miles down the road, and the passing of more fields of wheat, we approached a group of storage silos.
 Seemingly in the middle of no where, my attention was caught by a lone leather clad Harley rider.
 He appeared to be leaving the shade of the silos to return to the road.